 What is a Mallen Streak?

-The Mallen streak, once hidden, is now accepted by popular culture and people who embrace their natural grey hair.
-One example of this is RuPaul's Drag Race judge Michelle Visage, who is embracing her natural grey hair after being told to stop colouring it by her hairdresser.
-HJ is here for it!
+Driving the trend was RuPaul's Drag Race judge Michelle Visage, who embraced her natural grey after being told to stop colouring it by her hairdresser.

 What is a Mallen streak?

+Throughout history, the streak has been linked to evil, think X Men's Rogue or the Bride of Frankenstein, but the term Mallen streak wasn't coined until the 1970s.
 Originally coming from the Latin word ‘malignus’ (meaning 'bad kind') it was first used by novelist Catherine Cookson in her ‘Mallen’ trilogy.
 The novels follow the lives of a doomed family, who all share the hereditary white/grey streak in their hair.
 Cookson writes of the pejorative associations of the streak, “nothing good ever came of a Mallen.”

-How to Work with a Mallen streak
+How to work with a Mallen streak

 Paul is a fan of the look (natural or otherwise) and has some professional tips on working with a Mallen streak as a colourist.